Contempt of Court in Centennial

 At Jones Law Firm, PC, each attorney has knowledge and experience in contempt of court cases that may arise after a divorce or legal separation.
 Once alimony and spousal maintenance, child support, child custody and visitation agreements have been made and approved by the court, they are enforceable by law.
 While it may be no longer possible to live together as a single family unit, these agreements are put in place with the intention of helping all involved live as normally as possible in the existing circumstances.

 Especially in the case of child support or any situation involving children, these court-ordered agreements are often essential to the day to day care, health, and education of the children.
 If a former spouse fails to hold up his or her end of the agreement, that party may be in contempt of court and subject to legal action.
-By working with a Denver divorce attorney from our firm, clients discover exactly what their rights and obligations are in such a situation no matter what side of the issue they find themselves in.
+By working with a Centennial divorce attorney from our firm, clients discover exactly what their rights and obligations are in such a situation no matter what side of the issue they find themselves in.

 Frequently Asked Questions About Contempt of Court